chrismits/Intrusion-Detection/README.md

 # Intrusion-Detection

 Intrusion Detection system for security cameras.
-If a camera feed detects motion, the user will be notified via text message.
+If a camera feed detects motion, the user will be notified via text message, along with an imnage of the perpetrator.

 Demo can be seen here: ENTER YOUTUBE LINK

 ## Setup:

 * Note: Because this project is still in a preliminary phase, it assumes that the user has a twilio user account with a demo project set up and a pyimgur user account.

 To start with, clone this project using: